sandeepdara-sd/ATS_Resume_Builder/FORGOT_PASSWORD_DEBUG.md

 - `Email authentication failed` → Check Gmail app password
 - `Could not connect to email server` → Check internet/firewall
 - `Invalid or expired reset token` → Token used or expired
+- `This reset link has expired` → Token is older than 1 hour
+- `This reset link has already been used` → Token was already used once
 - `User not found` → Email doesn't exist in database
+- `Password reset is not available for Google accounts` → User signed up with Google
 - `Firebase configuration required` → Firebase setup issue

 ### 9. Production Deployment Notes